 Enjoy these crunchy savory cookies!

 - 280 g (2 cups) all-purpose flour (dip and sweep)*

 - 150 g (⅔ cup) unsalted butter, cold, cut into cubes

 - 6 g (1 teaspoon) salt

 - 1 teaspoon water

-Add in the egg and gently bring the dough together with a spatula.
-Don't overwork with the dough not to activate the gluten-flour protein.
+- Add in the egg and gently bring the dough together with a spatula.
+Don't overwork the dough not to activate the gluten-flour protein.

-Make the eggwash ready by mixing egg yolk and 1 teaspoon water.
-Glaze the cookies with eggwash.
+- Prepare the egg wash by mixing egg yolk and 1 teaspoon water.
+Glaze the cookies with egg wash.
 Sprinkle sesame and nigella seeds on top.

 - Bake for 10-11 minutes until they have a nice shine and firm.
 Let them cool for 5 minutes on the baking sheet before transferring them to a wire rack to completely cool.